ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 ### Test with an image

 Vite also optimizes images referenced in CSS.
-These are also loaded from Vites dev server for local production.
+These are also loaded from Vite's dev server for local production.

 Download the [DDEV Logo](https://github.com/ddev/ddev/blob/master/docs/content/developers/logos/2x/Logo_w_text%402x.png) to `src/images/ddev.png`.